Sparse Weight Averaging with Multiple Particles for Iterative Magnitude Pruning: Experiments

-In \cref{table:mask_and_training}, we can also verify that SWAMP offers better sparse training compared to IMP.
+\textbf{Does SWAMP offer a better sparse training?} In \cref{table:mask_and_training}, we can also verify that SWAMP offers better sparse training compared to IMP.
 By comparing the results between SGD training and SWAMP training using the same mask, it becomes evident that SWAMP consistently outperforms across all masks, sparsity levels, and models.
-This result serves as evidence that SWAMP effectively guides the weight particles towards converging into flat local minima, resulting in improved generalization on the test split.
+It verifies that SWAMP effectively guides the weight particles towards converging into flat local minima, resulting in improved generalization on the test split.
 The induced flatness of the local minima through SWAMP's weight distribution contributes to enhanced performance and robustness of the model as we discussed in \cref{main:subsec:swamp_lmc}.